spenser-roark/OOUG/README.md

 **Database creation**
 - mysql  Ver 14.14 Distrib 5.1.73, for debian-linux-gnu (i486) using readline 6.1
-- db.zip has all the sql files necessary to import
+- db/db.zip has all the sql files necessary to import

 **Database initialization**